JoelNgiamKeeYong/aiap-ta-2024/README.md

 - Reset the project by re-running the initialization script provided.
 - Verify that all dependencies are installed and compatible with the versions specified in the `requirements.txt` file.
 - Review logs or error messages for debugging insights.
 Ensure that dataset paths and configurations are correctly set in the `config.yaml` file.

+### ❓ Why did we not include the preprocessing and model training into a single Pipeline?

+- Separating preprocessing and training enhances transparency and simplifies debugging, as each step can be independently validated.
+- Using separate functions allows greater flexibility in modifying individual components (e.g., swapping scalers or encoders) without affecting the entire pipeline.
+- This approach ensures reproducibility and consistency across different stages of the project.

 ### ❓ Why were oversampling and undersampling techniques not applied?